UniFormal/uniformal.github.io/doc/setup/index.md

 3. guesses the location of your jEdit settings directory and - if it exists - adds the MMT plugin to jEdit.

 Further instructions for setting up jEdit are available [here](jedit.html).
-In particular, the MMT plugin depends on some other standard plugins that you have to install.

 ### Run MMT

-To run MMT it is sufficient to run the jar file obtained as described above.
+If you want to use jEdit, you do not have to run MMT itself.
+It will act as a plugin within jEdit.

+Advanced users may want to run MMT directly for various other [applications](../applications/)..
-The canonical way for this is run `java -jar mmt.jar`.
+The canonical way for this is to run `java -jar mmt.jar`.
+(This responds with a simple setup dialog if MMT not installed, and drops to a shell otherwise.)
 But depending on your OS and configuration, double-clicking or executing `mmt.jar` may also work.

-This responds with a simple setup dialog if MMT not installed, and drops to a shell otherwise.

 If you have obtained MMT by building from sources make sure to go to the deploy folder first.